arichadda/yolov3_pytorch/README.md

 Pretrained weights are available at: **http://www.ollihuotari.com/data/yolov3_pytorch/** .
 They are converted from https://pjreddie.com/darknet/yolo/.
 Check out the notebooks for examples how to use them.

-# README for YOLOv3 Pytorch Object Detection for ROS
+# YOLOv3 Pytorch Object Detection for ROS

 Thank you to ![Olli Huotari](http://www.ollihuotari.com/) for the inital implementation.